-After quite a bit of research, I originally purchased the Marmot Nano AS Jacket in May 2016 and it lhad lasted really well.
-Over the years, we have maintained the waterproofness of the jacket by treating it with waterproofing spray.
-Unfortunately, this product is no longer available in major retails stores, however, you may find it in surplus or clearance sales.
+After quite a bit of research, I originally purchased the Marmot Nano AS Jacket in May 2016, and it lasted really well.
+Over the years, I have maintained its water-repellent properties by treating it with waterproofing spray.

-In November 2019, we started researching jackets again, but the list of requirements had grown:
+In November 2019, I started researching jackets again, but the list of requirements had grown:

 - Needed to be PFC-free

 - Attached Adjustable Hood